Ronald Acuña Jr. Player Props: Braves vs. Rays

-The Atlanta Braves, including Ronald Acuna Jr. (.477 on-base percentage in past 10 games, 67 points above season-long percentage), take on starting pitcher Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 7:15 PM ET.
+On Sunday, Ronald Acuna Jr. (batting .395 in his past 10 games) and the Atlanta Braves play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Rays.
+He had two hits (going 2-for-4 with a double and an RBI) in his last game against the Rays.

 Ronald Acuña Jr. Game Info & Props vs. the Rays